Cerchie/my-site/blog/2022-10-15-three-things-ive-learned-about-writing-abstracts.md/index.md

 There's "we", "you", and "my" here.
 Consistency is key in all writing, but for talks, you might choose "we" over other options to reflect a sense of comraderie with the audience.

-## 3. Let your solution for the audience's pain point be condensed and clear.
+## 3. Let your solution for the audience's pain point be clear.

 Currently, the solution that the speaker offers is vague: